 However, while more and more HR leaders are spearheading the adoption of workforce intelligence at their organizations, they also have this critical question in mind: Once we have an HR analytics function and solution in place, how do we take full advantage of it?

-Here are some great HR analytics articles to help you on your way:
+Here are some great HR analytics articles for fall 2016 to help you on your way:

 In this post, John Boudreau (professor at the Marshall School of Business, and professor and researcher at the Center for Effective Organizations at the University of Southern California) discusses why HR analytics is not just about encouraging HR to present the latest analytics innovations, but to look beyond producing traditional HR outcomes and enhance pivotal business decisions.